Shampoo Bar: Chamomile & Citrus

 Good For: Normal to Oily Hair, Body & Bounce, Dandruff, Irritated Scalp

 A natural shampoo infused with organic soapnuts.
-Soapnuts, called "aritha" in Ayurvedic medicine, have long been known for their benefits for healthy hair and scalp, and have been used for centuries as an anti-hair loss shampoo.
+Soapnuts, called "aritha or reetha" in Ayurvedic medicine, have long been known for their benefits for healthy hair and scalp, and have been used for centuries as an anti-hair loss shampoo.

 Their natural antifungal and antibacterial properties may help with dandruff.
 The natural saponins not only cleanse hair without drying, but they also add body and sheen and make hair feel thicker, silky, and smooth.